wavefrontHQ/wavefront-collector-for-kubernetes/docs/discovery.md

 See an [example](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/master/deploy/examples/prometheus-annotations-example.yaml) for how to annotate a pod with the above annotations.

 ### Automatically import all of your Prometheus metrics
-Changing your `annotationPrefix` from `wavefront.com` to `prometheus.io` will allow you to scrape all your pods already annotated for prometheus discovery.
+Changing your `annotation_prefix` from `wavefront.com` to `prometheus.io` will allow you to scrape all your pods already annotated for prometheus discovery.

 ### Disabling annotation discovery
 Discovery based on annotations is enabled by default, but can be disabled by setting the `disable_annotation_discovery` configuration option to `true`: